-How to Update Your iPhone to iOS 14
+How to update your iPhone to iOS 17

-- Tap on Download and Install.
+- Tap Download and Install.
 Follow the simple on-screen instructions.

-In case you have difficulty updating, please see our post on what to do if you can not download the iOS update.
+If you have difficulty updating, please see our post on what to do if you can’t download the iOS update.

-- Tap on Automatic Updates or Customize Automatic Updates.
+- Tap Automatic Updates or Customize Automatic Updates.

-From now, when a new update is available, the iPhone will automatically download it over Wi-Fi.
+The iPhone will automatically download over Wi-Fi when a new update is available.
 It can also automatically install the update if the iPhone is charging overnight and connected to Wi-Fi.
 Now that you know how to turn on automatic updates on an iPhone let’s look at another way in which you can update your iPhone.

-How to Update Your iPhone to iOS 14 Using Mac or PC
+How to upgrade your iPhone to iOS 17 using Mac or PC

 Besides the easy method of updating over the air, you can also use a computer to get the latest iOS 17 software on your iPhone.
 But how do you update an iPhone from a computer?
 Here’s how:

 - Connect your iPhone or iPad using an appropriate cable to the computer.

-- From the Summary tab in iTunes and General tab in Finder, click on Check for Update or Update.
+- From the Summary tab in iTunes and the General tab in Finder, click Check for Update or Update.

-- Click on Download and Update.
+- Click Update.
 Follow the on-screen instructions, if any.

-- Click on Next → Agree → enter the passcode on the iPhone, if asked.
+- Click Next → Agree → enter the passcode on the iPhone if asked.

 iOS download will begin.
 Depending on your device and the internet speed, it may take considerable time to download the file, prepare the update, and install it.
 Do not disconnect the device midway.

 I hope you now know how to update the software on the iPhone or iPad.
-The easiest method is the first one – from the device settings app.
+In my opinion, the easiest method is the first one – from the Settings app.
 Which route are you taking?
-Kindly share your thoughts below.
+Do share your thoughts below.